nikkixbires/practice/README.md

-# practice
+# README
- practice 1 repository
+This is my first repository!